rebelsky/sams-assorted-musings-reflections/hard-drive-cleaning-2018-09-28.md

 I also have a VM from the old CS 50 when I was using it for an experimental "online learning" course.
 I haven't touched that in three and a half years.
 That can go.
-I'm not even sure it's worth coping out of time machine.
+I'm not even sure it's worth copying out of time machine.

 Adobe has been taking up a lot of space, not only in